 This Regulation deals with "force majeure" situations.
 While no single legal definition of "force majeure" exists, the Regulation provides that neither party to a contract should have any liability under or be deemed to be in breach of the contract as a result of any delays or failures in performance which result from circumstances beyond the party's reasonable control.
 This Regulation provides that the contract contains provisions setting out how the party affected by the specific circumstances should promptly notify the other party in writing what those circumstances are, when such circumstances cause a delay or failure in performance and when they cease to do so.
-If the issue persists, the Regulations provide for the circumstances whereby the contract may be terminated, including a requirement for written notice to be given in accordance with the terms of the contract.
+If the issue persists, the Regulations provide for the circumstances whereby the contract may be terminated.